 Injections

-Nerve Blocks: Injections that numb the nerves transmitting pain signals from the coccyx.
+Nerve Blocks: These injections numb the nerves that transmit pain signals from the coccyx.

 Pulsed Radiofrequency (PRF) Therapy